MehmetYilmazY/odin-recipes/README.md

 As we all know, Odin was a viking.
-As such, nothing better than some viking recipes that Odin himself would love.
+I asked which turkish food he would like and here is top 3.

 This simple site was created in order to practice the basics of HTML I learned in The Odin Project.
 You can see the project assignment here.